Urticaceae

 The Urticaceae /ɜːrtᵻˈkeɪsiː/ are a family, the nettle family, of flowering plants.
 The family name comes from the genus Urtica.
-The Urticaceae include a number of well-known and useful plants, including nettles in the genus Urtica, ramie (Boehmeria nivea), māmaki (Pipturus albidus), and ajlai (Debregeasia saeneb).
+The Urticaceae family includes a number of well-known and useful plants, including nettles in the genus Urtica, Ramie (Boehmeria nivea), māmaki (Pipturus albidus), and ajlai (Debregeasia saeneb).

-The family includes about 2,625 species, grouped into 53 genera according to the database of the Royal Botanic Gardens, Kew and Christenhusz and Byng (2016).
+The family includes about 2,625 species, grouped into 53 genera.
 The largest genera are Pilea (500 to 715 species), Elatostema (300 species), Urtica (80 species), and Cecropia (75 species).
 Cecropia contains many myrmecophytes.

-Urticaceae species can be found worldwide, apart from the polar regions.
+Urticaceae species can be found worldwide, but most species are found in tropical ecosystems, especially tropical Asia.

 Description

-Urticaceae species can be shrubs (e.g. Pilea), lianas, herbs (e.g. Urtica, Parietaria), or, rarely, trees (Dendrocnide, Cecropia).
+Urticaceae species can be herbs (e.g. Urtica, Parietaria), shrubs(e.g. Pilea), hemi-epiphytes, or, rarely, trees (Dendrocnide, Cecropia).
 Their leaves are usually entire and bear stipules.

-Urticating (stinging) hairs are often present.
-They have usually unisexual flowers and can be both monoecious or dioecious.
-They are wind-pollinated.
-Most disperse their pollen when the stamens are mature and their filaments straighten explosively, a peculiar and conspicuously specialised mechanism.
+Urticating hairs are often present.
+Stinging trichomes on the leaves break upon contact, imbedding a sharp tip into animal skin which is filled with an irritating liquid.
+This liquid consists of compounds such as histamines and acetylcholines that create an irritating skin reaction.
+These urticating trichomes are an herbivory defense against primarily mammals, but also defend against invertebrate herbivory as well.

+Urticaceae flowers are typically unisexual, with rare cases of functionally hermaphroditic flowers.
+Pistillate flowers have superior pseudomonomerous ovaries extending to one style.
+This family has a gynoecium with two carpels, and a perianth of four to five.
+Urticacids explosively release their pollen when their urticaceaous stamens dry in the heat, causing the filaments to straighten and the anthers to release pollen in a swift motion.
+Plants are then wind-pollinated.
+Fruits are achenes.